Judge OKs extradition of 2 wanted in ex-Nissan boss’ escape

 “This distinguished former member of the U.S. Army Special Forces and his son did not commit any crime and are being pursued by Japan in an effort to save face after the departure of Carlos Ghosn from their country,” Cobb and attorney Paul Kelly said in an emailed statement after the State Department’s October decision.

 The Taylors are wanted by Japan so they can be tried on charges that they helped the former Nissan chairman flee the country last year with Ghosn tucked away in a box on a private jet.
-Ghosn had been out on bail and awaiting trial on financial misconduct allegations, which he has denied.
+Ghosn had been out on bail and awaiting trial on allegations that he under-reported his future income and committed a breach of trust by diverting Nissan money for his personal gain.

+Ghosn, who led Japanese automaker Nissan for two decades, rescuing it from near-bankruptcy, denies any wrongdoing.
+He said he fled because he could not expect a fair trial, was subjected to unfair conditions in detention and was barred from meeting his wife under his bail conditions.

+Ghosn is now in Lebanon, where he has citizenship but which has no extradition treaty with Japan.

 The Taylors have not denied helping Ghosn flee but insist they can’t be extradited because they say what they are accused of isn’t a crime under Japan law.
 They have been behind bars in Massachusetts since their arrest in May.